rubenwardy/minetest_modding_book/chapters/releasing.md

 However, such systems may be hard to understand when you first start out.

-The majority of Minetest developers use Github as a website to host their code, however that doesn't matter that much.
+The majority of Minetest developers use GitHub as a website to host their code, however that doesn't matter that much.

 * [Using Git](http://git-scm.com/book/en/v1/Getting-Started) - Basic concepts.
 Using the command line.